solo-io/workshops/gloo-edge/README.md

 kubectl port-forward -n gloo-system svc/glooe-grafana 8081:80 --address 0.0.0.0
 ```

-You can now access the Grafana UI at http://localhost:8081 and login with `admin/admin`.
+You can now access the Grafana UI at http://localhost:8081 and log in with `admin/admin`.

 You can take a look at the `Gloo -> Envoy Statistics` Dashboard that provides global statistics: